heiswayi/heiswayi.nrird.com/_posts/2019/2019-11-09-tips-to-write-better-code.md

 Coding is part of my life.
 That's what I do the most, for living.
 While I was reading something on [Hacker News](https://news.ycombinator.com/), I came across that someone had mentioned somewhere in the comments about something to consider on writing a better code.
 I don't really remember which post, to be exact.
 But I did some quick notes on those.
 Since then, I have been practicing the following mental model in my coding, and it helped a lot in improving my code.
 I think this is something good to share here.

+To simplify, in your code, just ensure you have all of these:

 > Working, simple, correct, optimized

+---

+To elaborate further...

 ### Working